Ryangwaite/AWS-SAA-C02-Course/README.md

 - Standard
   - Default
-  - 1 year workflow exeution limit
+  - 1 year workflow execution limit

 - Express
   - Designed for IOT or other high transaction uses